-Employee Benefits and Other Perquisites
+Employee Benefits and Other Perguisites

-The named executive officers are eligible to participate in our group benefits plan, which is generally available to all full-time employees in the United States and which includes medical, vision, dental, companypaid life and accidental death or dismemberment, supplemental life and accidental death or dismemberment and short- and long-term disability insurance, flexible spending accounts (health and dependent care) or a health savings account and an employee assistance program.
+The named executive officers are eligible to participate in our group benefits plan, which is generally available to all full-time employees in the United States and which includes medical, vision, dental, company-paid life and accidental death or dismemberment, supplemental life and accidental death or dismemberment and short- and long-term disability insurance, flexible spending accounts (health and dependent care) or a health savings account and an employee assistance program.
 Additionally, our employees are entitled to paid vacation, sick leave and holidays.
 We believe that our commitment to provide the above benefits recognizes that the health and well-being of our employees contribute directly to a productive and successful work life that enhances results for us and our stockholders.

 In addition to the employee benefits discussed above, the named executive officers receive certain perquisites and personal benefits, as appropriate to their particular circumstances, which are not generally available to all our employees.
-In 2022:
+In 2023:

 - Mr. Rapino received an automobile allowance (pursuant to the terms of his employment agreement), personal use of private aircraft, and other small items.
 Additionally, in 2021, the company determined that the implementation of certain personal security measures for Mr. Rapino was warranted so that he could securely and safely conduct the company's business.
 These measures included security at his personal residence.
-The company does not consider such security costs to be personal benefits because their necessity arose from Mr. Rapino's position with the company; however, disclosure regulations require these security costs to be reported as personal benefits. - Mr. Berchtold received tickets to certain sporting industry events, tickets to Live Nation events for certain friends and family members, and a company contribution under a 401(k) savings plan. - Mr. Capo did not receive perquisites and personal benefits aggregating to more than \$10,000 during 2022. - Mr. Hopmans did not receive perquisites and personal benefits aggregating to more than \$10,000 during 2022. - Mr. Rowles received tickets to Live Nation events for certain friends and family members and a company contribution under a 401(k) savings plan.
+The company does not consider such security costs to be personal benefits because their necessity arose from Mr. Rapino's position with the company; however, disclosure regulations require these security costs to be reported as personal benefits. - Mr. Berchtold received tickets to certain sporting industry events, tickets to Live Nation events for certain friends and family members, and a company contribution under a 401(k) savings plan. - Mr. Capo did not receive perquisites and personal benefits aggregating to more than \$10,000 during 2023. - Mr. Hopmans received tickets to Live Nation events for certain friends and family members and a company contribution under a 401(k) savings plan. - Mr. Rowles received tickets to Live Nation events for certain friends and family members and a company contribution under a 401(k) savings plan.

-Pursuant to his employment agreement, our chief executive officer is permitted to use private aircraft paid for by the company for personal travel for up to a maximum of one hundred twenty-five hours per year, with the value of such usage to be reported as a perquisite, with the perquisite amount based on the aggregate incremental cost to the company.
+Pursuant to his employment agreement, our Chief Executive Officer is permitted to use private aircraft paid for by the company for personal travel for up to a maximum of one hundred twenty-five hours per year, with the value of such usage to be reported as a perquisite, with the perquisite amount based on the aggregate incremental cost to the company.

 For perquisite disclosure purposes, we determine the aggregate incremental cost to the company of the named executive officers' personal flights for our fractionally-owned aircraft by calculating the average variable aircraft operating costs per hour for each type of requested aircraft, which includes the hourly rate, fuel, landing fees, and other miscellaneous expenses.
-The fractional program operator's monthly overhead and fixed cost fee is excluded from the calculation.
-The calculated average variable operating cost per hour for each aircraft requested is multiplied by the total number of personal flight hours for each named executive officer.
+The calculated average variable operating cost per hour for each aircraft requested is multiplied by the total number of personal flight hours.
 For our aircraft membership program, we determine the average cost per hour based on the total amounts invoiced divided by the total actual hours flown.
-This average is multiplied by the number of personal flight hours for each named executive officer.
+This average is multiplied by the number of personal flight hours.